Earwax Fetish

 Cerumenophilia

-A rare sexual interest in earwax (cerumen) or in the act of ear cleaning: its texture, warmth or scent, or the intimate, trusting, caretaking ritual of tending to another person's ear.
+A rare sexual interest in earwax (cerumen) or in the act of ear cleaning: the substance's texture, warmth or scent, or the intimate, trusting, caretaking ritual of tending to another person's ear.

 - Prevalence